 I had zero expectations coming in, but I had such a great time there — and not just because I got caught up in the biggest water fight I’d ever seen!

-Here are my 5 reasons why I loved traveling in Armenia.
+Here are my 5 reasons why I loved traveling there.

 1. The fascinating capital Yerevan